Kaayrapetov/Classifying-Reddit-Posts/README.md

 #### Conclusion and Future Directions

-Overall Support Vector Machine and Multinomial Naive Bayes Classifiers did the best with both datasets.
+Overall Support Vector Machine and Multinomial Naive Bayes Classifiers did the best.
 However Multinomial Naive Bayes had a shorter runtime and a more balanced number of false classifications between the two classes.